Henry B. Plant Museum: Plant Park and hotel grounds

-The original Fort Dade gun described on the base was placed in Plant Park in November 1927, but was donated to a steel scrap drive during World War II.
+The original Fort Dade gun described on the base was placed in Plant Park in November 1927 but was donated to a steel scrap drive during World War II.
 Following the war, an eight-inch (203 mm) gun of similar vintage (both were M1888 weapons) was obtained from Fort Morgan, Alabama and installed on the 1927 memorial's vacant plinth.
 The new gun is mounted on the top portion of a 1918 railway gun carriage dating from World War I rather than the "disappearing carriage" of the original Fort Dade weapon.

 Plant Park once housed a small zoo located along Biology Creek, a stream that runs through part of the park.
 The creek is fed from an underground spring beneath the hotel and empties a few hundred yards away into the Hillsborough River.
 While in operation, the zoo contained a bear, an alligator, plus many smaller animals.
 The zoo was famous for its hundreds of squirrels and small lizards, which are still on campus.
 The bear and alligator were eventually moved upriver and became the core attractions for what became Lowry Park Zoo.
-The creek's name derives from a later period in its history, when students from the university used its water to conduct various biology experiments.
+The creek's name derives from a later period in its history when students from the university used its water to conduct various biology experiments.

 A statue called Au Coup de Fusil, meaning The Shot (as in gunshot or rifle shot), can be found outside the hotel.
-These two bronze hounds represent two pointers being alerted by the sound of a gunshot.
+These two bronze hounds represent two-pointers being alerted by the sound of a gunshot.
 The statues were sculpted by famed canine sculptor Eglantine Lemaître (French, 1852–1920) and were cast in France by Maurice Denonvilliers in 1890.
-Originally, they faced south rather than north and their rapt attention was focused on a small bronze squirrel placed on a low hanging oak limb.
+Originally, they faced south rather than north and their rapt attention was focused on a small bronze squirrel placed on a low-hanging oak limb.
 However, this was a misinterpretation of the piece, as evidenced by the hounds' attention being diverted in different directions.
-The squirrel was eventually stolen and the dogs were moved to their current location.
-Supposedly, the two dogs represent Mr. Plant's personal favorite hunting dogs and the hotel itself had kennels stocked with hunting dogs for guests use on hunting expeditions.
+The squirrel was eventually stolen, and the dogs were moved to their current location.
+Supposedly, the two dogs represent Mr. Plant's personal favorite hunting dogs and the hotel itself had kennels stocked with hunting dogs for guests to use on hunting expeditions.

 The Friends of Plant Park (FoPP) is a Florida non-profit corporation with the mission to (a) assist with the restoration, preservation and maintenance of The Henry B. Plant Park, as a botanical garden open to the general public, (b) research and publicize the Victorian history of The Henry B. Plant Park, and (c) educate the public and cultivate community interest in and support for the foregoing activities.
 This group was formed in 1993.